 So I was thrilled when he asked me to tell him about school.
 It was the perfect opportunity to describe everything to him.
 His older brother was present and all set to offer his two pence worth.

 He had something of great importance to impart, something I neglected to tell him on his big day and this was to wait until teacher tells you it is time to eat.
 Don’t just start eating your lunch when you feel like it.
 “Because you never told me that.”
 See how they remember even the tiniest little thing?

-Our third son will be starting school in September.
-Even though I’ve bought and worn the t-shirt twice before, I find the same little problems arise each and every time.
+My fourth boy will be starting school in a few weeks.
+Even though I’ve bought and worn the t-shirt three times previously, I find the same little problems arise each and every time.
 The same little niggles and worries for both parent and child.